Neuroscience of religion: Neurotheology

-Aldous Huxley used the term neurotheology for the first time in the utopian novel Island.
-The discipline studies the cognitive neuroscience of religious experience and spirituality.
-The term is also sometimes used in a less scientific context or a philosophical context.
-Some of these uses, according to the mainstream scientific community, qualify as pseudoscience.
-Huxley used it mainly in a philosophical context.
+Aldous Huxley coined the term "neurotheology" for the first time in his utopian novel Island.
+In this, he described the discipline as a combination of cognitive neuroscience of religious experience and spirituality.
+The term has also been used in a less scientific context, but rather as a subcategory of philosophy.
+In some cases, according to the mainstream scientific community, this is considered as a pseudoscience.